 The quorum for general meetings is 20 shareholders, or the number of shareholders equal to two-thirds of the total number of shareholders (whichever is less).
 Some Māori incorporations may need to pass a special resolution to vary this quorum.

-A meeting can't be considered to have been properly constituted unless three shareholders are present in person throughout the meeting.
+A meeting cannot be considered to have been properly constituted unless three shareholders are present in person throughout the meeting.

-A shareholder who casts a postal vote won't be counted for the purposes of determining the quorum.
+A shareholder who casts a postal vote will not be counted for the purposes of determining the quorum.